feediron/ttrss_plugin-feediron/README.md

 The **steps** value is an array of actions performed in the given order.
 If **after** is given the content will be split using the value and the second half is used, if **before** the first half is used. preg_split is used for this action.

 There is an additional option **cleanup** available.
 Its an array of regex that are removed using preg_replace.

+### readability
+This option makes use of [php-readability]( https://github.com/j0k3r/php-readability ) which is a fork of the [original](http://code.fivefilters.org/php-readability).
+All the extraction is performed within this module.

 ## multipage
 This option indicates that the article is split into two or more pages (eventually).
 FeedIron can combine all the parts into the content of the article.